Recol/Scottish-House-Value-Checker/README.md

  # Build Instructions
  - Clone the repository.
- - Open the folder within an IDE.
+ - Open the folder within an IDE, or go to the location via Terminal.
  - Run pip install -r requirements.txt
  - Run uvicorn main:app and then go to http://127.0.0.1:8000/docs within the browser.
  - Enter the Rightmove URL into the "Try it out" segment.